coreruleset/phpmyadmin-rule-exclusions-plugin/README.md

 installation methods, refer to [How to Install a Plugin](https://coreruleset.org/docs/concepts/plugins/#how-to-install-a-plugin) in the official CRS documentation.

+## Configuration

+All settings can be done in file `plugins/phpmyadmin-rule-exclusions-config.conf`.

+### tx.phpmyadmin-rule-exclusions-plugin_url_format

+phpMyAdmin completely changed URL structure from version 5.1.0 so, if you are running older version, set this setting to `old`.
+Otherwise, keep it to `v51`.

+Default value: v51

 ## Testing

 After the plugin is enabled, your phpMyAdmin instance should work without any